+Valedictorian and Salutatorian candidates must be enrolled in the Niobrara School District for a minimum of four consecutive semesters during junior and senior year to be eligible for consideration.
 Valedictorian and Salutatorian are chosen by cumulative GPA to the second decimal place.
 In the event of a cumulative GPA tie, the highest cumulative GPA percentage is used.
 If a tie still remains, more than one student may be awarded Valedictorian or Salutatorian.
 Students graduating with a cumulative 93% or above without rounding up will be recognized as graduating with honors.
 For example, if a student has a 92.7%, it will not be rounded up to a 93%.